kishore04u/IPL-2025-Web-Scraping-Visualization/README.md

-# IPL-2025-Web-Scraping-Visualization
-This project is a complete data pipeline for scraping IPL (Indian Premier League) cricket data and visualizing it in a dashboard using Python.
 # 🏏 IPL Data Science Dashboard - Web Scraping & Visualization

 This project is a complete data pipeline for scraping IPL (Indian Premier League) cricket data and visualizing it using Python.